 w/ Rosalind Russell, Lee Bowman, Charles Winninger, Adele Jergens, Mary Treen, Carl ‘Alfalfa’ Switzer, Arthur Q. Bryan, Cora Witherspoon, Clarence Muse, Willie E. Best

-Bowman (Smash-Up) plays comic strip artist Michael Kent, creator of the Nixie.
+Lee Bowman (Smash-Up) plays comic strip artist Michael Kent, creator of the Nixie.
 A flying leprechaun-like figure who represents the Freudian id, Nixie whistles encouragingly into the ears of people wanting to do something childish or impulsive.
 A psychiatrist named Dr. Susan Lane (Rosalind Russell), upon meeting Michael, refers to his cartoon brainchild as “the little fiend that goes around whistling people to destruction.”
 The impulse-control she considers necessary for civilization, which allowed her to achieve success in her profession, is abhorrent to Michael who says “Nixie is the life impulse in all of us.
 The releaser.”
 Though an admirable theme, the plot’s actual objective is to tame the shrew.
 One plot synopsis asks, “Will the Nixie get into her psyche?”
-Doesn’t that sound oddly horrific?
-Another poster insists “She wouldn’t say YES… He wouldn’t take NO for an answer.”
-Written and produced by Van Upp, one of only three female exec producers in Hollywood at the time.
+Doesn’t that sound kind of horrific?
+Another poster insists, “She wouldn’t say YES… He wouldn’t take NO for an answer.”
+Written and produced by Van Upp, one of only three female exec-producers in Hollywood at the time.
 Watch for Our Gang’s Alfalfa as a delivery boy and Arthur Q. Bryan (voice of Elmer Fudd) in a train scene.

 Sis Hopkins (1941) dir.
 Joseph Santley

 written by Jack Townley, Milt Gross, Edward Eliscu